Search Our Website:

 3. Input Inaccuracies and Errors

 While it may seem obvious, life sciences companies must verify the accuracy of the information being used by their AI tools.
-For instance, federal authorities are investigating a well-known autonomous vehicle company for errors in the vehicles' AI allegedly causing car accidents.
-Similar investigations, or even lawsuits, could ensue if life sciences companies using AI for product design or manufacturing fail to validate the data fed into their algorithms.
+Investigations, or even lawsuits, could ensue if life sciences companies using AI for product design or manufacturing fail to validate the data fed into their algorithms.

 4. Explainability & Accountability